 This gem of automotive history is one of Ferrari’s masterpieces.
 The 250 Testa Rossa won Ferrari ten World Sports Car Championship races and three constructor’s titles.
 Fashion icon Ralph Lauren even owns two 250 TRs in his car collection.

-Forza fans should definitely get their hands on one of the red sportscars.
+Forza fans should definitely get their hands on one of the famed red sportscars.
 The car is required to unlock the Ferrari Collector achievement.
 It is also one of five cars you need to purchase for the Exclusive Taste achievement.

 1962 Ferrari 250 GTO

-The model drove home several victories in various championships for Ferrari, until the manufacturer started to focus on Formula 1 instead.
+The model drove home to several victories in various championships for Ferrari, until the manufacturer started to focus on Formula 1 instead.
 In all Forza titles, this car usually features among the most expensive models.

 1963 Ferrari 250LM

-Despite racing in an unintended class, it scored great placements at Le Mans.
+Despite racing in an unintended class, it scored great results at Le Mans.
 The creators also never intended it to be playable in Forza, but here it is with solid stats in all categories.

 1964 Jaguar Lightweight E-Type